mariohbrino/rocket-chat/README.md

 # Rocket.Chat

-Real-time conversations with your colleagues, other companies or customers.
+Real-time conversations with your colleagues, other companies or customers.<br>
 Rocket.Chat does everything other platforms do, except exposing your data.

 [Documentation](https://docs.rocket.chat/installing-and-updating/manual-installation/ubuntu)